Zija Dizdarević

 Zija Dizdarević (18 February 1916 – 1942) was a Bosnian prose writer.
+Brother of Raif Dizdarević.

 Biography

-He was born in Vitina, Ljubuški municipality, Bosnia and Herzegovina, Austria-Hungary to Bosniak parents Šefkija Dizdarević and Selima, from where he moved in 1920 to Fojnica.
+He was born in Vitina, Ljubuški municipality, Bosnia and Herzegovina, Austria-Hungary to Bosnian parents Šefkija Dizdarević and Selima, from where he moved in 1920 to Fojnica.
 There he spent most of his youth and always came back regardless of all the other places he went to.
 After finishing primary school in Fojnica, he started grammar school in Sarajevo, and finished it in 1936.
 This is when his literary and political work started.

 In those ages he managed to publish few short stories, and to get arrested for participating in youth strikes.
 In 1937 he started studying pedagogy at the University of Belgrade Faculty of Philosophy.
 His literary works started to appear in many papers, but also his political engagement rose.
 Even before he turned 30 the World War II started.
-For a year he worked in Fojnica and Sarajevo as illegal cooperator, thus in spring of 1942, one day before joining the partisan army he was arrested in Sarajevo and taken to Jasenovac concentration camp, where he was executed shortly afterwards.
+For a year he worked in Fojnica and Sarajevo as illegal cooperator and in spring of 1942, one day before joining the partisan army he was arrested in Sarajevo and taken to Jasenovac concentration camp, where he was executed shortly afterwards.